Search sheldonbrown.com and sheldonbrown.org

 I can't cover installation of all of these in detail here, but I can describe them well enough to help you choose the right one.
 Park Tool provides good general instructions on removal and installation of the more common types, and instructions are supplied with each new bottom bracket.
 Links to additional information accompany the descriptions of the different types, below.

-Many cartridges are thinner in the middle than at the ends, so a cable guide attachment screw protruding ino the bottom bradket shell my keep a cartridge from slipping out of the bottom bracket. solution: remove the screw.
+Many cartridges are thinner in the middle than at the ends, so a cable guide attachment screw protruding into the bottom bracket shell my keep a cartridge from slipping out of the bottom bracket. solution: remove the screw.

 Sugino BB-7420 (note flange at right side)

 Velo Orange sells a clever cartridge bottom bracket with expanding sleeves that press against the inside of a bottom bracket shell with damaged threads.
 This cartridge will work with all common threading standards except Italian, whose threads have a larger diameter than the others.
-The bottom-bracket shell should be between 68 and 71 mm wide. some Raleigh bicycles and mountain bikes have a wider bottom bracket shell; the expanders unfortunately can't be extended far enough apart to work with these.
+A shim of 0.5 mm or .020 inch steel will probably adapt this cartridge to with an Italian shell.
+The bottom-bracket shell should be between 68 and 71 mm wide.
+Some Raleigh bicycles and mountain bikes have a wider bottom bracket shell; the expanders unfortunately can't be extended far enough apart to work with these.

 These are common with newer cranks, and thread into the frame same as other bottom brackets, only the bearings are outside the ends of the bottom bracket shell, making it possible to use a large-diameter hollow axle for greater stiffness and lighter weight.